San Joaquin River and San Joaquin River Restoration Program

 In the 1980s, environmental organizations including the Natural Resources Defense Council filed suit to restore water flows to a 60-mile dry stretch of river and to boost the dwindling salmon populations.

-The experimental interim flow releases have re-wet a significant portion of the once-dry riverbed and provide information about hydrology and habitat.
-This information is being used in designing the major improvements needed in the river and informing the fish agencies as they prepare to reintroduce salmon.
+Restoration flows have re-wet a significant portion of the once-dry riverbed and provide information about hydrology and habitat.
+This information is being used in designing the major improvements needed in the river and informing the fish agencies.
+The San Joaquin River Restoration Program has re-introduced juvenile spring-run chinook salmon to the river since 2015 and currently releases upwards of 250,000 juveniles, yearlings and some adults annually.

 The river’s restoration has also involved major structural changes, including a bypass.
 The lower part of the river also requires upgrades for flood protection—a major concern.
 There is concern restoration flows could seep out of the river and damage crops adjacent to the once-dry riverbed, particularly on lands susceptible to high water tables that were once wetlands.